-The Site is slow is an open-ended system design question.
+The Site is slow is an open-ended system design interview question.
 It is a collaborative problem-solving exercise that asserts the breadth of a candidate’s knowledge.
-Also allowing the interviewer to dive deep into dedicated topics and test how much depth a candidate has in a variety of problem domains, from networking to databases and distributed systems.
+At the same time, it allows the interviewer to dive deep into dedicated topics and test how much depth a candidate has in a variety of problem domains, from networking to databases and distributed systems.

 This is very similar to what software engineers face.

-The outcome of this exercise is to come up with a list of actionable items to work on.
-So that a candidate feels confident to walk into an onsite interview.
+The outcome of this exercise is to come up with concepts you as a candidate have to read-up on.
+So that you feel confident to walk into your onsite interview.

 Given the following system, a site connected to a single relational database.

 Customers complain that the site is slow.
 Your task is to investigate what’s wrong.

 +------------+ +------------+ | site | ----------> | db | +------------+ +------------+

 - Clarify what the product is about.
 What kind of data is expected to transit?
 How frequently?
 What’s the expected TPS?
 Could it be a misuse of the service?
 If yes, how can you mitigate the attack immediately?

 - How many customers reported the problem?
 Is it localized?
 Region-specific?
 Account specific?